Our Team

 Alyssa Cutshaw is a Clinical Research Coordinator in the Motivation Lab.
 She earned a bachelor’s degree in biology and a minor in sociology from Penn State University.
 She joined the Motivation Lab to gain more experience in psychological research, writing papers, and application of advanced assessment techniques.
 She plans on using this experience to apply to clinical psychology doctoral programs in the future.
 Her current research interests include examining biopsychosocial influences on mental health and behavior with interest in intervention applications that can help with adverse behaviors.

-Crystal Lim (she/hers) is a clinical research coordinator for the TRY AIM trial in the lab.
+Crystal Lim is a clinical research coordinator for the TRY AIM trial in the lab.
 She received her master's degree in Clinical Behavioral (Psychology) from Eastern Michigan University and her bachelor's in Behavioral Science from Western Michigan University.
 She aspires to proceed to a clinical psychology doctoral program with her current experiences.
 She is interested in exploring contextual factors impacting behavioral maintenance among adults and cultural adaptations in behavioral interventions.

 Graduate Students